Drew-Daniels/dotfiles/README.md

 - [ ] Use [swaylock-effects](https://github.com/mortie/swaylock-effects) instead of default `swaylock`
 - [ ] Finish refactoring `~/.local/share/qutebrowser/userscripts/1pass.sh` script to work with current version of `op` and `wofi` instead of `rofi`
 - [ ] Look into using [swayfx](https://github.com/WillPower3309/swayfx) as sway alternative
-- [ ] Look into using a clipboard manager: https://wiki.hyprland.org/Useful-Utilities/Clipboard-Managers/
 - [ ] Find a `gemini` client for Android
 - [ ] Look into using [mumble](https://github.com/mumble-voip/mumble)
 - [ ] Look into using [amfora](https://github.com/makew0rld/amfora?tab=readme-ov-file), a Gemini protocol client